jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 My first classroom simulation-game came out of a databases course.
 Early on, I realized students weren’t really feeling what it meant to run a production system: the pressure, the messiness, the human factors.
 Software without customers is sterile.
 But software that serves a live world, with people depending on it, becomes something else entirely—unpredictable, alive, and worth thinking about.
 The kind of thing that breaks at 3 a.m.

 * Teaching concurrency errors: Let students run into them naturally.
 As “customers” fire off parallel calls that collide in unpredictable ways, things break.
 Sorry your inventory is out of sync.
 You had a lost update.
-I bet you're excited next week we are lecturing on what a transaction is.
+The week after, when we lecture on transactions, you are excited when it solves your problem.
 * Teaching design principles: Let students debug the chaos of a mutable, update-in-place system, then guide them toward architectural patterns that reduce that pain—immutability, append-only logs, and systems designed for observability and debugging.
 That’s how many experienced developers come to care about those principles: not from theory, but from scars.

 Teaching SQL is one thing.
 Teaching the principles behind real systems is much harder without first letting students experience the pain, then walking them through how we solve it.